 Which is the enrichment of the personality of the public?
 Idealism lays stress on instruction, activity, and experience.
-The world ‘instruction’ implies sympathetic guidance by the teacher.
+The word‘ instruction’ implies sympathetic guidance by the teacher.

 But it extols the method and spontaneous mental activity.
 It does so because creative activity leads to self-expression and realization of the highest potentialities of the child.
 Experience has a significant place in the idealistic method of teaching.

-The truly educative acts are those which go on within the experiences of the learner and comprise the students own self-activity.
-The duty teacher is to develop in him, as insight into duped experiences that he already possess.
+The truly educative acts are those which go on within the experiences of the learner and comprise the student’s own self-activity.
+The duty teacher is to develop in him, insight into duped experiences that he already possesses.

 In addition to it, the teacher should endeavor to unfold his potentialities by providing him with stimulating experiences.
-In short, the essence of the idealistic method of activity and freedom, which is regulated and guided.
+In short, the essence of the idealistic method of activity and freedom is regulated and guided.

 The naturalist would do without the teacher at times.
 But the idealist does not belittle the importance of the teacher.
 In the idealistic system of education, the teacher is indispensable.
 The immature pupil not be expected to be able to understand by his own intelligence.

 It is only under the enlightened advice and able guidance of some individuals of mature understanding and seasoned experience that the child can have such knowledge.
 Thus, according to the idealist, there can be no teaching without a teacher.